escapeprograms/DormDesigner/README.md

 # Testing

 To run unit tests for designServices.js (one component of our system), run `npm run 'unit test'` in `DormDesigner`.
-To run integration tests for our major use case (Logging in and out, Creating and Saving a Dorm Design), run `npx cypress open` in `DormDesigner`.
+To run integration tests for our major use case (Logging in and out, Creating and Saving a Dorm Design):
+- run `npm run 'front end'` in `DormDesigner` to run the front end.
+- run `npx cypress open` in `DormDesigner`.

 # Troubleshooting